spokestack/spokestack.io/content/docs/React Native/nlu.md

 }
 ```

-From there, your app takes over and acts on the intent and slots that have been classified!
+From there, your app takes over and acts on the intent and slots!